 Your company has not issued any Stock Option to their employees.

-There are no subsidiaries or joint ventures of your company.
+There are no subsidiaries, associates or joint ventures of your company.

-In accordance with the provisions of Section 152 of the Act and Articles of Association of the company, Mrs. Houtoxi Contractor (DIN: 00499260) and Mrs. Shanaya Mody Khatua (DIN: 01241585), Directors retires by rotation at the forthcoming Annual General Meeting and being eligible offers themselves for re-appointment.
-The Board recommends their re-appointment for the consideration of the Members of the company at the forthcoming Annual General Meeting.
+In accordance with the provisions of Section 152 of the Act and the Articles of Association of the company, Mr. Percy Avari (DIN: 00499114) and Mrs. Sheila Mody (DIN: 00496561), Directors, are liable to retire by rotation at the forthcoming AGM and, being eligible, have offered themselves for re-appointment.

-All the directors of the company had confirmed that they are not disqualified under the provisions of the Section 164 of the Act.
+All Directors of the company had submitted declarations confirming that they are not disqualified from being appointed or continuing as Directors under Section 164 of the Companies Act, 2013.

 Pursuant to provisions of Sections 2(51) and 203 of Act read with Rule 8 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 following persons act as Key Managerial Personnel of the company during the year under review;